Doghouse-Mike/my-notes/content/Mostly How I Built This Site.md

 ## Step 0.
 Prerequisites

 There will be much command line stuff.
 It's not complicated assuming you're comfortable blindly copying and pasting commands into Terminal.
 There's only a couple that need personalising to your specific setup.

+> Step 0a.
+> This is all *a lot* easier using the [Quartz Syncer](https://github.com/saberzero1/quartz-syncer) plugin now.
+It allows publishing from directly within Obsidian, much like the official Publish, and/or Digital Garden plugin.
+> I'll get a revised guide prepared at some point.
+The relevant parts from this guide are anything to do with configuring the (online) GitHub repo.
+There's no need to have a locally cloned version, although I'm keeping mine for easier troubleshooting/poking around.

 ## Step 1.
 Download And Install Quartz